wentam/bottom-bracket/README.typ

 Bottom bracket does nothing more.
 All behavior of the user's language is determined by macros.

+If you're implementing an ahead-of-time compiled language like C, the output of the 'print' step would likely be an ELF .o file.

 = Language details

 == The in-memory data structure